garageScript/v3/public/articles/what-happens-when-you-buy-internet.md

 Just like how you can send me mail (letter or a package) if you know my address, your computer can send me a request to my computer if you know my internet address (aka **ip address**).

 Let's say you live in Bangladesh and you want to send me (San Francisco) a mail package.
-It will take a few days because your package need to be prepared, put on a plane, and then delivered by a truck to your door.
+It will take a few days because your package needs to be prepared, put on a plane, and then delivered by a truck to my door.

 ![mail journey](https://v3.amayz.dev/public/photos/uploads/sf-bangladesh.png)

 In contrast, our internet world is connected by [a few hundred cables laid on the ocean floor](what-happens-when-you-buy-internet).
-When your computer sends a request to my computer, the information goes through the cables and eventually end up in my computer.
+When your computer sends a request to my computer, the information goes through the cables and eventually ends up in my computer.

 When you went to this site {% $hostname %}, your computer sent a request to my computer.
 My computer sent you a response, which you are reading now.